shankerbalan/acsdocs/docs/source/networking/midonet.rst

     **Note**

-    On the compute host, MidoNet takes advantage of per-traffic type VIF driver support in PRODUCT KVM.
+    On the compute host, MidoNet takes advantage of per-traffic type VIF driver support in CloudStack KVM.

     In agent.properties, we set the following to make MidoNet take care of Guest and Public traffic: